stuhamz/SocialConnect/README.md

-# AbbasiConnect
+# SocialConnect

-A secure, exclusive community platform for verified Abbasi Muslims built as a Progressive Web App.
+A secure, exclusive community platform for verified people built as a Progressive Web App.

 ## 🎯 Features